Restoration in Action

 The Kawuneeche Valley extends from the high mountain passes of Rocky Mountain National Park to where the Colorado River meets Shadow Mountain Reservoir below the Town of Grand Lake, Colorado.
 In the past, the Kawuneeche Valley consisted of dense stands of tall willows that supported beaver habitat and biodiverse wetlands.
 At one time, the wetlands were eight miles long and half a mile wide, and the ecosystem played a vital role in Colorado’s water story.

-Today, after a long history of diverse land uses, the Kawuneeche Valley struggles to provide and sustain several ecological functions, including flood control, drought mitigation, environmental resilience, and recreational opportunities.
+Today, after a long history of diverse land uses, the Kawuneeche Valley struggles to provide and sustain several ecological functions, including drought mitigation, environmental resilience, and recreational opportunities.
 Restoration and adaptive management will protect the Valley, the communities and livelihoods that rely on it, and its wildlife.

 Accomplishing Restoration Together